 The Cedars

-In 1912 Hans and Sallie Heysen, with Josephine, Freya, Lilian and baby Nora, settled into this colonial style villa surrounded by a garden and 35 acres of land.
+In 1912 Hans and Sallie Heysen, with Josephine, Freya, Lilian and baby Nora, settled into a colonial style villa surrounded by a garden and 35 acres of land.
 From 1919 to the late 1920s, the Heysens extensively changed the house to accommodate their growing family, with David, Deirdre, Michael and Stefan born here between 1913 and 1919.

 Our People